 The first thing to hit you in Valletta will be an overwhelming sense of wonder.
 Embrace it.

-The city is UNESCO World Heritage listed and presents one of the most awe-inspiring displays of architecture you will find anywhere in Europe.
-The church facades, statues and polished marble are just the beginning of this fabulous city that seems to reveal itself in many layers, much like the history it possesses.
+The city is UNESCO World Heritage listed and presents one of the most awe-inspiring displays of architecture.
+I would go so far as to say it is one of Europe’s best secrets!
+The church facades, statues and polished marble are just the beginning of this fabulous city.
+But it doesn’t all come at once.
+This city seems to reveal itself in many layers, much like the history it possesses.
 Be sure to check out the impressive limestone display at the grand entrance of Valletta, before winding your way through the impressive streets that will have you walking through a real-life time machine.

 If opting for the ferry, be sure to do your research and plan the day ahead.
 Ferries do not depart from Valletta, so you will first need to take a bus to Ċirkewwa before hopping on board.